 As you can see here, I angled them so you can't see the light unless you're right under them.
 The scones have adjustable arms:

-Check out this post to see the steps of the DIY bookcases so far!
-Don't they look great with just the supports and header painted?
-I'm so close people! :)
+Check out this post to see the steps of the DIY bookcases to this point!

 I almost forgot to mention, that little remote in the photo above allows you to operate these without touching them.
 It has a timer and dimmer option which is great.
 The timer is key because when I've used puck lighting in the past, we would turn them on and ALWAYS forget to turn them off.
 The battery ran out quickly because of that.
 I purchased another puck light remote for this room.